 On an annual basis, the Governance Advisory Committee (GAC) shall identify necessary changes to the Charter to ensure continued compliance with laws and regulations that specifically impact the operations of the CoC’s Board, as well as revisions necessary to meet local needs to strengthen processes and responsiveness to the San Diego region.
 Proposals regarding updates to the Charter may be initiated in writing by a member of the Board, or member of the General Membership.
 The GAC shall review proposals prior to bringing them forward to the Board for adoption.

-Proposed annual Charter updates shall be publicly posted on the RTFH website for at least two weeks for input, and at least two community input sessions shall be hosted by GAC.
+Proposed annual Charter updates shall be publicly posted on the RTFH website for at least two weeks for input, and at least one community input session shall be hosted by GAC.
 Following review of community input, GAC shall finalize the proposed revisions to the Charter and RTFH shall ensure any necessary administrative and legal review is conducted.

-The GAC shall propose annual updates to the Continuum of Care’s Advisory Board by June of each year.
-Upon approval by the Advisory Board, the proposed updates will be brought to the General Membership for ratification by their July meeting.

 Annual Calendar

-Below is an outline of major activities associated with Charter and updates to be accomplished during the annual Board term:
+Quarter Three (January to March):

-Quarter One and Quarter Two (July to December): GAC will review the current Charter to determine any areas for revision, including recommendations from Regional Task Force on Homelessness.
+GAC will review the current Charter to determine any areas for revision, including recommendations from RTFH

-Quarter Three (January to March): GAC conduct at least two community input meeting to solicit feedback on proposed updates, and will review input received through the public posting on the RTFH website.
+GAC conducts at least one community input meeting to solicit feedback on proposed updates, and will review input received through the public posting on the RTFH website.

 Quarter Four (April to June):

-GAC will finalize proposed changes, post them to public comment, and bring forward to the full Board for adoption
+GAC will finalize proposed changes, post them to public comment, and bring forward to the full Board for approval

+GAC will present the Charter, inclusive of the Board approved annual updates, to the next regularly scheduled Full Membership meeting for ratification by eligible voting members.

 Communication and Availability